Tihar in Nepal

 Tihar - the Festival of Lights

 Tihar, the most brilliant and beautiful Nepali festival.
 Yet the highlight of the celebration comes when the sun gets down.
-Though insufficient power supply frequently, the Kathmandu Valley will be bright all night during the Tihar festival, and there will be a more beautiful night scene than in many cosmopolitan cities.
+Though insufficient power supply frequently, the Kathmandu Valley will be bright all night during Diwali, and there will be a more beautiful night scene than in many cosmopolitan cities.

 Hindus have the tradition of giving gifts during the festival too.
 The copper-plated candle holder carrying a candle with metal skin is a popular gift for people.
 Of course, the most popular one is the Indian goddess Ganesha.
 In the Tihar festival, candy plays an integral role.
 Families and friends will present each other with colorful coconut candy "Buffy" to express their blessings.